couchbaselabs/GrocerySync-Android/README.md

 * Open the project in Android Studio by going to File / Open Project and choosing the top-level directory (it should contain local.properties, gradlew, etc)

+## Configuring a database

+GrocerySync is designed to sync all of its data to a CouchDB or Sync Gateway, so it needs a valid URL.

+* Configure the hardcoded DB URL's in the MainActivity.java file to the URL of your CouchDB instance (or [Sync Gateway](https://github.com/couchbaselabs/sync_gateway)).
+* Create a DB named `grocery-test` if it doesn't already exist.

 ## Building via Android Studio

-* Under Build menu, choose the Make Project option.
+* Under the Build menu, choose the Make Project option.
 This will just build the code to make sure there are no errors, it won't launch the app.

 ## Building via Gradle

 * Run `./gradlew clean && ./gradlew build`

-## Configuring

-* Configure the DB URL's in MainActivity to the URL of your CouchDB instance (or [Sync Gateway](https://github.com/couchbaselabs/sync_gateway)).
-* Create a DB named `grocery-test` if it doesn't already exist.

 ## Run via Android Studio UI